Nickname(s): The Empire State

-On July 28, 1945, a B-25 crashed into the Empire State Building, on the 79th floor, without any significant damage.
+On July 28, 1945, a B-25 crashed into the Empire State Building, on the 79th floor, without significant damage.

 New York has many great men, athletes, movie stars, entertainers, and business leaders.
-Some examples include Michael Jordan, Lou Gehrig, Bob Cousy, George Gershwin, Vince Lombardi, Normal Rockwell and many more.
+Some examples include Michael Jordan, Lou Gehrig, Bob Cousy, George Gershwin, Vince Lombardi, Normal Rockwell, and many more.
 But this country is more than just its celebrities.
-It was built on the backs of everyday heroes who get up each day, go to work, and come home to a loving family.
+It was built on the backs of everyday heroes who get up each day, work, and come home to a loving family.
 A sudden loss hit this country when a group of al-Qaeda terrorists flew two planes into the World Trade Center.
-We lost 2,977 souls that day, including 343 firefighters, 60 police officers, and 8 emergency medical technicians.
+We lost 2,977 souls that day, including 343 firefighters, 60 police officers, and eight emergency medical technicians.
 Despite the heinous event, patriotism soared, people focused more on family and community, and everyday heroes emerged from the rubble.

 Milton Friedman, from New York, received the Nobel Prize for his work on the benefits of a free-market or capitalistic system.
-The only recorded times when masses have escaped from grinding poverty was when they had capitalism.
-Likewise, places where the masses are worse off are those in which societies have departed from capitalism.
+The only recorded times when masses escaped from grinding poverty was when they had capitalism.
+Likewise, places where the masses are worse off, are those in which societies have departed from capitalism.
 Political self-interest and centralized value judgments are not better than economic self-interests and diverse value judgments.
 For example, at the height of the British Empire’s economic predominance, government resources were only 10 percent, not the other way around.
-Centralization through government action impedes, while diverse multifaceted individual action creates.
+Centralization through government action impedes, while various multifaceted individual action creates.